 - Customer Service: Customer service is often viewed as an end-point issue only.
 However, for profitable growth throughout the business, customer service needs to be something which happens internally throughout the entire production and logistics process.
 The customer should always to be central to every facet.

-- Supplier Performance: Gain visibility and get clear insight in to how each individual supplier is helping or hindering the business.
+- Supplier Performance: Gain visibility and get a clear insight into how each individual supplier is helping or hindering the business.

 - Inventory Management: It’s critical to have a clear inventory policy that balances the level of stock held with the service level required.
 Inventory can tie up a large proportion of a company’s working capital and every opportunity should be taken to minimise stock holding.